reflectoring/reflectoring.github.io/_posts/2020-08-11-spring-bean-lifecycle.md

 ---
-title: Hooking Into Spring Bean Lifecycle
+title: Hooking Into the Spring Bean Lifecycle
 categories: [spring-boot]
-date: 2020-08-08 06:00:00 +1000
+date: 2020-08-11 06:00:00 +1000
-modified: 2020-08-08 06:00:00 +1000
+modified: 2020-08-11 06:00:00 +1000
 author: yavuztas
 excerpt: "Spring provides different callbacks and interfaces to hook into the lifecycle of Spring-managed beans.
 This article describes the lifecycle phases and how to hook into them."
+image:
+  auto: 0017-coffee-beans
 ---

-Providing an enterprise-level IOC Container is one of the core provisions of the Spring Framework.
-Spring does a fluent orchestration of its beans and manages their lifecycle.
+Providing an Inversion-of-Control Container is one of the core provisions of the Spring Framework.
+Spring orchestrates the beans in its application context and manages their lifecycle.
 In this tutorial, we're looking at the lifecycle of those beans and how we can hook into it.

 {% include github-project.html url="https://github.com/thombergs/code-examples/tree/master/spring-boot/bean-lifecycle" %}